-- 1. One or two subjects = probation - 2.
-Three or more subjects = ineligibility
+- 1. One or two subjects, probation - 2.
+Three or more subjects, ineligibility

-If at any point in the period of probation a student has lifted all his grades above failing, then he/she will be returned to good academic standing by the building principal.
+If at any point in the period of probation a student has lifted all their grades above failing, then they will be returned to good academic standing by the building principal or designee.

-At the end of the two-week probationary period, a student will have their failing grades re-evaluated.
-If the student is still failing any of the subjects for which he/she was placed on probationary status, they will remain on academic probation until academic progress is achieved, or they become ineligible.
-Re-evaluation by the building principal will continue, as necessary.
+At the end of the two-week probationary period, a student will have their failing grades reevaluated.
+If the student is still failing any of the subjects for which they were placed in probationary status, they will remain on academic probation until academic progress is achieved, or they become ineligible.
+Reevaluation by the building principal will continue, as necessary.